ushnamalikk/P2Pshare/README.md

-# Peer-to-Peer File Sharing System with Centralized Index
+# Peer-to-Peer File Sharing System

 This repository implements a peer-to-peer file sharing system with a centralized server.
 The system facilitates reliable messaging, file discovery, and file transfers among connected clients, using a centralized index for client management and communication.